sunilit/sunilit.github.io/README.md

 ### EffiCOVID-net: A highly efficient convolutional neural network for COVID-19 diagnosis using chest X-ray imaging
 [Publication](https://www.sciencedirect.com/science/article/pii/S1046202325001033?via%3Dihub)

-Used **Python** tensorflow to train over lightweigth EffiCOVID-Net model with 10 deep learning models which estimated particulate matter concentrations based on a suite of over X-ray images.
+Used **Python** to train over lightweigth EffiCOVID-Net model with 10 deep learning models which estimated particulate matter concentrations based on a suite of over X-ray images.
 We found four class variables can be used to accurately detect and classify COVID-19, Normal and Viral pneumonia.

 ![Lungs Study](/assets/img/prp.png)